 We ask that volunteers DO NOT use their cell phones while volunteering with Publicolor.
 We’re teaching our students good work habits, which include paying constant attention to one’s work.

 How does a typical Saturday look like?

 Please arrive at the school no later than 9:45 am.
-We will pair all volunteers with Publicolor students, go through a quick orientation, and start painting in no time!
+We will pair volunteers with Publicolor students, go through a quick orientation, and start painting in no time!
 Please use this time not only for painting but also to connect with the Publicolor student alongside whom you’ll be painting.
 This is a golden opportunity for both volunteers and students to share an unforgettable and unique dialogue that we view as informal mentoring.
 We’ll pause for a healthy, nutritious lunch around 12pm, and resume painting until 3pm.

 What’s expected from me on a typical Saturday?

 Show up on time and ready to have fun in a meaningful way.
 We’d love for you to informally mentor our students, so please make time to discuss the career and education choices that shaped your life.
 Wear clothes you wouldn’t mind getting paint on.
 No painting experience necessary.
 Please be safe when joining us on site: we take our students’ and our volunteers’ safety very seriously, so please support our commitment to an accident-free working environment.